appview-team/appview/README.md

 - Generate metrics on process and application performance.
 - Generate events, reporting on network, file, and http/s activity.
 - Capture (decrypted) payload data without the need for keys.
-- Generate a stack trace, and core dump when an application crashes.
+- Generate a stack trace, and a core dump when an application crashes.
-- Using the CLI, you can:
-  - Load AppScope into into a new process with `scope run`.
-  - Load AppScope into an already-running process with `scope attach`.
-  - Unload AppScope from an already-running process with `scope detach`.
-  - Output events for a session with `scope events`.
-  - Output metrics for a session with `scope metrics`.
-  - Output network flows from the session, potentially including payloads, with `scope flows`.
+- Generate network flow information.
-  - Create a report on unique file and network activity for a session with `scope report`.
+- Create a report on unique file and network activity.
-  - Install AppScope in a Kubernetes cluster with `scope k8s`.
+- Install AppScope in a Kubernetes cluster.
-  - See the [docs](https://appscope.dev) for a full list of CLI commands.

 ## 🛟 Support